 The Arizona State Legislature, which makes laws in Arizona, is a bicameral body made up of the House of Representatives and the Senate.
 Republicans currently hold a slim majority in both of these chambers.
 By adding more Democrats to the legislature, legislation that would otherwise never be brought to the floor will have the opportunity to receive a vote.

 Jennifer Pawlik, Arizona State House of Representatives, LD 17

 Jennifer is a native Arizonan and attended Arizona schools from kindergarten through college.
 She graduated with a Bachelor of Science degree in Elementary Education from Northern Arizona University, and then earned a Master’s degree in Curriculum and Instruction.
 She has taught for twenty years, nine of which were in the Chandler Unified School District.
 Jennifer teaches undergraduate students in the College of Education at Northern Arizona University, Chandler-Gilbert Community College campus.

-Ajlan “AJ” Kurdoglu, Arizona State Senate
+Ajlan “AJ” Kurdoglu, Arizona State Senate, LD 17

 The Maricopa County Democratic Party (MCDP) maintains an extensive list of candidates running for county-wide offices.
 Candidate biographic information and links to their respective websites are available as well.
 This listing includes candidates for Corporation Commission, Supervisor, County Attorney, Sheriff, Superintendent, and more!

-United States Senate
+United States Legislative Candidates

-Mark Kelly, U.S. Senate
+Mark Kelly, U.S. Senate, AZ